 Once the national fulfils one of these conditions, he or she will be able to apply for a business card (see below "3 degrees). d.
-Application for a business card for a permanent exercise (free establishment)").
+Application for a business card for a permanent exercise (Freedom of establishment)").

 The national must also have sufficient knowledge of the French language.

 The national who has been the subject of a final conviction for less than ten years cannot practise as a real estate professional:

 - a sentence of at least three months' imprisonment without a conditional sentence;

 - and an dismissal from the functions of public or ministerial officer.